-Do backlinks still matter in 2018?
+Do backlinks still matter these days?
 What’s with all the hype surrounding internal linking?
 Should you spend more time publishing long-form content?

 If you’ve pondered over these questions while doing your recent site audit, then we’ve got some answers for you.